An Editorial by Mark Freburg

 Surprising to some, a lot of people thought the late Col. Jeff Cooper was a Category A, especially late in life.
 Fortunately for Cooper, he was surrounded by a loving family and legions of followers who believed he was, in fact, right about darn near everything.
 They allowed him his "attitude" as a privilege of the elderly.
 Not everyone carves out such a niche of popularity based on a body of work over a lifetime.
 Some just end up crusty and crabby and avoided, or in a group of similar Cat A types.
 If asked in private I could name you a number of well-known older gungeeks in the firearms world who are (or were) pretty much Cat A types, if people knew a little more about them in person--or sometimes just read between the lines.
 Heck, in previous generations, some made no bones about it, but these days it isn't PC to go around calling everyone an idiot if they don't agree with you.
 And really, it is no way to win friends, and never has been.

 Category B is the fellow who also believes he has learned a LOT about guns, and he is willing to offer advice, but he realizes that all people are not the same, and thus what really and truly works best for one doesn't work best for everyone.
 He accepts that people are simply not all wired the same.
 Probably the first time a lot of us come to understand that not all humans are wired the same was when we really gave more than a moment's thought to the opposite sex.
 (By that I mean women, or men if you are a woman.
 I know the popular term is "gender," but gender refers to words, not people.
-"Sex" identifies people, and I won't be PC.)
+"Sex" identifies people, and I won't be PC about words, at least.)
 At some point in your life you probably came to understand that the opposite sex is wired differently than you are wired.
 It shouldn't be much of a stretch to understand that it is not just the sexes, it is humans as individuals--and that's the key.
 We are all individuals, and wired as such.

 What's this got to do with gungeeks, and aging?
 Simply that as we age and reach a certain level of learning, we are going to express opinions, some of us more, some less, depending on our experience and knowledge as well as our proclivity to do that.
 We are going to have understandings that we will want to pass on to others.
 The Category B type is going to have transcended the idea that there are pat answers to complex questions that involve firearms choices.
 Obviously I'm talking about performance here.
 Let me digress for a moment.